biffcrash1/solar_tracker/README.md

 - **Balance Changes**: When sensors become balanced or unbalanced
 - **State Changes**: Every tracker and motor state change
 - **Adjustment Skipped**: When the filtered brightness (resistance) is above the threshold (i.e., not bright enough)
+- **Overshoot Detection**: When tracker movement overshoots the balance point

 ### Adjustment Logic
 - **Lower resistance means brighter.**